Turners Falls Airport

 Turners Falls Airport (FAA LID: 0B5), also referred to as Turners Falls Municipal Airport, is a town owned, public use airport located three nautical miles (6 km) north of the central business district of Montague, a town in Franklin County, Massachusetts, United States.
 It is owned by the Town of Montague.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 History

 Although started by a private group, the airport was the site of a large Civilian Conservation Corps camp during the Great Depression.
 Workers lived in tents on the grounds and labored by day.
 Built in 1940 by the Works Progress Administration, the airport was used by the U.S. Navy for basic aviation training in World War II; students, including famous Boston Red Sox players turned aviators Ted Williams and Johnny Pesky, trained there.
 The field was expanded after the war and eventually gained the name Turners Falls Municipal Airport.

-Turners Falls Airport was mentioned by name by President Joe Biden in a 2022 speech highlighting his $1.2 trillion dollar infrastructure bill.
+Turners Falls Airport was mentioned by name by President Joe Biden in a 2022 speech highlighting his $1.2 trillion infrastructure bill.